Caister-on-Sea

-Caister-on-Sea, known colloquially as Caister, is a large village, seaside resort and civil parish in the English county of Norfolk.
+Caister-on-Sea, known colloquially as Caister, is a small town, seaside resort and civil parish in the Great Yarmouth district, in the English county of Norfolk.
 It is 2+3/4 mi north of Great Yarmouth and 18 mi east of Norwich on the North Sea coast.

 At the 2021 census Caister had a population of 8,616, a decrease from 8,901 at the 2011 census.